jagble/osticket-prereqs/README.md

   - Admin name
   - Admin username/password

-> ⚠️ **Note:** You can put anything you'd like here — these values are not super critical.
+> ⚠️ **Note:** I’m building a helpdesk for a mock cybersecurity firm called CyberFix.
+You can follow along with the same setup, or create your own company name and branding if you want to customize it.
 > Just **make sure you remember the admin username and password** so you can log in afterward.